Conformal Prediction Intervals with Temporal Dependence: Introduction

 While obtaining accurate point forecasts is often of interest, our chief concern is in quantifying the uncertainty of each prediction by constructing valid prediction intervals (PI).
 More precisely, we want to obtain an interval estimate $\hat{C}_{i,t} \subseteq \mathbb{R}$, that covers $Y_{i,t}$ with a pre-selected high probability ($1-\alpha$).
 Such a $\hat{C}_{i,t}$ is generated by an interval \textit{estimator} $\hat{C}_{\cdot, \cdot}$ utilizing available training data.
-We focus on scenarios with both cross-sectional and time-series aspects such as electronic health record data (such as in~\cite{alaaCFRNN}), where different patients together form a cross-section.
+We focus on scenarios with both cross-sectional and time series aspects such as electronic health record data (such as in~\cite{alaaCFRNN}), where different patients together form a cross-section.
 In such a setting there are two distinct notions of validity: cross-sectional validity and longitudinal validity.
 These notions are illustrated in Figure \ref{fig:main:validity}.
-Cross-sectional validity is a type of inter-time-series coverage requirement , whereas longitudinal validity focuses on coverage along the temporal dimension in an individual time-series.
+Cross-sectional validity is a type of inter-time series coverage requirement , whereas longitudinal validity focuses on coverage along the temporal dimension in an individual time series.
 An effective uncertainty quantification method should ideally incorporate both notions satisfactorily.

 \FigValidities{

 } \FigValidities